umbrellaid/linux_my_personal_notes_and_thoughts/README.md

 #### Section 1 ####

-Uncomment anything in dotspacemacs-configuration-layers and a few additions are noted below to the default listing
+Uncomment anything in dotspacemacs-configuration-layers and a few additions are noted below in addition to the default listing

 ``` emacs-lisp
 emoji